mjpaul3/Portable-Plotter-Robot/Notebooks/Sagnik Chakraborty/Sagnik3_notebook/src/entry_10.md

 ### Future Steps
 - Optimize signal stability by testing with hardware filtering.
 - Implement feedback control using a potentiometer for precise angle measurements.
+- Adapt this code to work with PCB schematic